turcuciprian/countdown-timer-one/readme.txt

 = 1.0.6 =

-* Added Styles option, to add color and font size) style the timer Text and number
+* Added Styles option, to add bold and font size styles to the the timer number

+= 1.0.7 =

+* Change Number Color Feature
+* You can now create an infinite number of Countdown Timer Widgets
+* Datepicker and timepicker now works in customizer

 == Upgrade Notice ==